nicole-the-terrible/LFS-guide/README.md

 # LFS-guide

-Dummies guide to LFS
+Dummies' guide to LFS

 ### disclaimer
-please refer to the [official Linux From Scratch guide](https://www.linuxfromscratch.org/lfs/view/stable/index.html).
-This guide is just an overview short guideline refer to the LFS document for more
+Please refer to the [official Linux From Scratch guide](https://www.linuxfromscratch.org/lfs/view/stable/index.html).
+This guide is just an overview, a shortened LFS guide.
+Refer to the LFS document for more

-## STEP 1 set up the environment where we will use to build LFS.
+## STEP 1 Set up the environment where we will use to build LFS.
- I'll use Ubuntu 24.04.3 running on a VM you can use other distro, or do this outside of VMs
+ I'll use Ubuntu 24.04.3 running on a VM.
+You can use other distros, or do this outside of VMs

 ### My VM Spec
-- VMware workstation 17
+- VMware Workstation 17
 - Ubuntu 24.04.3
-- RAM: 8 gb
+- RAM: 8 GB
 - Processor: 1 CPU
-- 80gb of storage
+- 80 GB of storage

 ## STEP 2 Preparing your base OS for building LFS